micro-lc/micro-lc.github.io/docs/add-ons/backend/middleware.md

 ## Configurations parsing

-Before returning a request file, Servo applies some parsing logics to its content.
+Before returning a request file, Middleware applies some parsing logics to its content.

 ### ACL application

-Servo allows you to implement **access control limit** on served files, removing sections of configurations based on certain properties of the caller.
-Namely, Servo considers caller's **groups** and **permissions**.
+Middleware allows you to implement **access control limit** on served files, removing sections of configurations based on certain properties of the caller.
+Namely, Middleware considers caller's **groups** and **permissions**.

 Caller's **groups** are extracted from request headers, particularly from the header the key of which is specified through `GROUPS_HEADER_KEY` [environment variable](#environment-variables).
 The value of the header should be a comma-separated list of groups (e.g., `"admin,user"`).

 Caller's **permissions** are extracted from request headers too.
-Servo takes the header the key of which is specified through `USER_PROPERTIES_HEADER_KEY` [environment variable](#environment-variables) and expects a stringified JSON object containing a comma-separated list of permissions under the key `permissions` (e.g., `"{\"permissions\":"api.users.get,api.users.post"}"`).
+Middleware takes the header the key of which is specified through `USER_PROPERTIES_HEADER_KEY` [environment variable](#environment-variables) and expects a stringified JSON object containing a comma-separated list of permissions under the key `permissions` (e.g., `"{\"permissions\":"api.users.get,api.users.post"}"`).